 First off, I’ll explain what the advantage is to using foam rather than regular liquid hand soap: When you use foam, you use much less soap to get the same job done.
 Regular dispensers usually give you more soap per pump than you really need, while the foam uses diluted soap to give you fun foam to wash with.
 This is especially nice for families with young kids, as little hands need very little soap, yet a regular dispenser gives much more than needed, even for adult hands.
 Using foam saves you money right from the get-go, then in addition, you can save more money by making it yourself.
 It is also fun to use, also an advantage when you try to instill in kids that they need to wash after bathroom visits.

 When making my own foam soap refill, I start by purchasing cheap, liquid soap of some kind.
 Just make sure you choose something transparent that doesn’t contain lotion, such as the one in this link.
 As far as I understand, lotion-containing soaps, or non-transparent soaps such as the one in this link, clog up the pump faster.
 You can use regular hand soap, or dish detergent.
-If you choose dish detergent, you may want to select something for sensitive skin.
-Some dish detergents can be rather harsh since they are designed to break down fats and oils, so they might end up drying out your skin.
+If you choose dish detergent, you may want to select something for sensitive skin since they generally are designed to break down fats and oils and could be drying for your skin.
 Or you can do what I do: I buy cheap shampoo.
 Shampoo works well and there are often a lot of different scents to choose from.
 I usually try to get something with a lighter color, since I often like to add my own dyes.
 Sometimes I’ll just leave it as is without adding colorants, and the color will then be very faint, though that can look pretty too.
 Whatever you prefer.